Welcome to our Physical Education learning page!

 - PE at Hogarth Primary School provides challenging and enjoyable learning through a range of sporting activities including; invasion games, net & wall games, strike and field games, gymnastics, dance, swimming and outdoor & adventure.

-- The curriculum plan sets out the PE units which are to be taught throughout the year and ensures that the requirements of the National Curriculum are fully met.
+- The curriculum sets out the PE units which are to be taught throughout the year and ensures that the requirements of the National Curriculum are fully met.

 - Children are encouraged to participate in the varied range of extra-curricular activities (when we are allowed to complete this- following Government guidelines).